brain-crypto/lambdaCsquared/README.md

 Input: your text<br>
 Output: offline/result.jpg<br>
 ### website
-Open website/eng.html or website/cn.html in any browser<br>
+Open website/eng.html or website/cn.html in any browser or visit the [website](https://brain-crypto.github.io/lambdaCsquared/website/eng) hosted on Github pages.<br>

 ## Background
 It is well-known that social media in China are heavily censored.
 Violators could find their messages deleted, accounts suspended, or even jailed.
 In light of recent events, the need for a quick way around internet censorship is even more pressing, as China cracks down on dissidents of its zero-covid policy, Russia blocks Facebook and Instagram over anti-war messages, and the Mahsa Amini protest still rages in Iran.
 This repo aims to address a small part of that problem - automatic chat filters on WeChat.